 A BuildingBlockSpecification3D represents a specific geometrical subset normally belonging to a certain Zone.
 Each BuildingBlockSpecification3D is a container for various instances of the classes GeometryNode3D, GeometrySegment3D, CartesianPoint3D and OccurrenceOrUsageViewItem3D.

-Each GeometryNode3D references a CartesianPoint3D which determines its graphical within the BuildingBlockSpecification3D.
+Each GeometryNode3D references a CartesianPoint3D which determines its graphical position within the BuildingBlockSpecification3D.
 Moreover, it can specify which TopologyNode it represents.

 Each GeometrySegment3D can specify an ordered set of Curves in order to approximate its geometry (explained in detail on the next diagram).
 Moreover, it can specify which TopologySegment it represents.